 The more than 2,100 English-taught study programmes and courses cover a broad range of fields.
 All programmes and courses lead to a bachelors, masters or PhD degree, a diploma or certificate.

 Higher education in Holland has a worldwide reputation for its high quality.
 This quality is guaranteed through a national system of regulation and quality assurance.
 Dutch law (the Higher Education and Research Act) states that degree programmes offered by higher education institutions must be evaluated against a specific set of criteria, assessing the content and the level of the course.
 Bachelor’s and master’s programmes that meet the criteria are accredited (i.e. officially recognized).

-In 2014, there were eleven Dutch universities in the top 200 of the Times Higher Education World University Ranking, making the Netherlands the fourth best represented country on the prestigious list.
+In 2015, there were twelve Dutch universities in the top 200 of the Times Higher Education World University Ranking, making the Netherlands the fourth best represented country on the prestigious list.

 Holland has proven to be a true pioneer for discovering inventive solutions to everyday problems.
 The way the Dutch created a large part of the country by reclaiming land from the sea shows their pragmatic approach to living below sea level.

 We can also see this approach when it comes to education.
 For a small country like Holland, an international orientation - extending into education and training - is a must to be a successful competitor in our increasingly internationalized world.
 Holland was also the first non-English speaking country to offer courses taught in English.

 The important role of the Dutch in the international design industry is a reflection of their creative drive.
 The creative sector in Holland is world famous for its innovative ideas and ground-breaking Dutch Design.
 It is perhaps because of the Dutch way of teaching that creativity has acclaimed such an important role in Dutch society.
 Students are challenged to solve problems with an out-of-the-box approach and work together in case studies to gather and share knowledge.